nhsuk/frontend-dotnetcore/src/NHSUKFrontEndLibraryTagHelpers/NHSUK.FrontEndLibrary.TagHelpers/Tags/ErrorSummary/README.md

 | **classes**                   | string   | No        | Optional additional classes to add to the error-summary container.
 Separate each class with a space. |

-This component and documentation has been taken from [NHS.UK Frontend - Error summary component](https://github.com/nhsuk/nhsuk-frontend/tree/master/packages/components/error-summary) with a few minor adaptations.
+This component and documentation has been taken from [NHS.UK Frontend - Error summary component](https://github.com/nhsuk/nhsuk-frontend/tree/master/packages/components/error-summary) .